fwojcik/smhasher3/README.md

-This decision was not taken lightly, as I would prefer to keep the original authors' license when possible, as was done with the modifications made to the hash implmentations.
+This decision was not taken lightly, as I would prefer to keep the original authors' license when possible, as was done with the modifications made to the hash implementations.
 I believe this to have been the least bad option to get the improvements in SMHasher3 out to the world.